 Time series of Canadian data on national accounts, financial institutions, corporate finance, government, population, labour, prices, construction, investment, trade, travel, and industry.
 Note: SFU researchers also have access to current and historical versions of CANSIM via UToronto's CHASS server.

 Provides current and historical Canadian socio-economic statistics as well as descriptions of Statistics Canada's products and services.
-Always check the SFU Library catalogue to see if we own the material that you find cited at the Statistics Canada site.

 US Bureau of the Census